metabrain/powershell-timelapse/README.md

 REQUIREMENTS
 ============
-- WASP plugin for Powershell installed (http://wasp.codeplex.com/)
 - Powershell (Windows 7+)
+- (NOW INCLUDED AS A FOLDER FOR EASY USE) WASP plugin for Powershell (http://wasp.codeplex.com/)

 HOW TO USE
 ==========